-Due to the Covid-19 pandemic, online education has become a buzzword overnight, and it’s here to stay.
+The online learning market has exploded in recent years and is showing no signs of slowing down.
 In fact, according to a report by Forbes, the e-learning industry is expected to reach $325 billion by 2025.
 This presents a massive opportunity for those who want to create or sell online courses.

-In this article, we’ve compiled a list of the 15 best online course ideas for 2023.
-These courses are based on current trends in online education and ones that will generate a healthy return on investment.
+In this article, I’ve put together a list of the 15 best online course ideas for 2024.
+As a longtime eLearning professional, I’ve done in-depth research on current trends in online education and including ideas that can generate a healthy return on investment.

 1. Blockchain and Crypto-Assets